Package insert / product label

 As with all titratable drugs, it is important to administer the minimum dose which produces the desired clinical effect.
-The usual starting dose of Isosorbide Dinitrate is 5 mg to 20 mg, two or three times daily.
+The usual starting dose of Isosorbide Dinitrate tablets is 5 mg to 20 mg, two or three times daily.
 For maintenance therapy, 10 mg to 40 mg, two or three times daily is recommended.
 Some patients may require higher doses.
 A daily dose-free interval of at least 14 hours is advisable to minimize tolerance.
 The optimal interval will vary with the individual patient, dose and regimen.

 How is Isosorbide Dinitrate Supplied

-Isosorbide Dinitrate tablets, USP are supplied as:
+Isosorbide Dinitrate tablets, USP are available as follows:

 Isosorbide Dinitrate tablet

 - Check interactions

 - Pricing & coupons

 - Dosage information